Don't miss out on any news and changes relating to CE! Register now for the CE InfoService

 Regulation (EU) 2024/1689 of 13 June 2024 laying down harmonised rules on artificial intelligence

-You are not yet registered?
-Register now for the free CE-InfoService and receive information by email when new technical articles, important standards publications or other news from the field of machinery and electrical equipment safety or product compliance are available.
+We will inform you free of charge by e-mail about new technical articles, important standard publications or other news from the field of mechanical and electrical equipment safety or product compliance.

 Register